bbaaxx/vanilla-json-menumaker/README.md

-# A JSON-driven (mostly) VanillaJs standalone Menu Maker
+# A JSON-driven (mostly) VanillaJs standalone Menu Maker written in TypeScript

 This is a quick and not-so-dirty component to render a  navigation menu from a Json data source (currently it supports a JSON endpoint but it can